Susceptible-Infected Epidemics on Evolving Graphs: Lower bound on evoSI

 The definition of $N(bt,t)$ as the right hand side of \eqref{h3h4} implies that we can upper bound the quadratic variation of $M_{8,t}$ by $\sum_{i=1}^n Q_i^2$ where $Q_i$ is the number of half-edges that vertex $i$ has before it becomes infected.
-Using this we have
+Using this and the Burkholder-Davis-Gundy inequality we have

 The second inequality in \eqref{m7t} is due to the Cauchy-Schwartz inequality

 and the third inequality follows from \eqref{m4tctl}.
 Using \eqref{m7t} we have

 Now using \eqref{h3h4}, \eqref{nbtt}, \eqref{barh2} and \eqref{m7t2}, we get, for any $0\leq t\leq t_0$,